seekaddo/breath/readme.md

 Please, have a look at the guidelines if you are not familiar with them.

+# Future directions

+The facilities for command line options will be removed and replaced with something better.
+They came from another library, and seemed good at the time, but, on closer analysis, show their limitations.

 # License

 Breath is made available subject to the terms of the 3-Clause BSD License,